vaclavsvejcar/headroom/doc/microsite/docs/documentation/configuration.md

 - __static variables__ - Variables that are defined by user and which values the same for all processed source code files (e.g. `author` variable that holds author's name).
 - __dynamic variables__ - Variables that are defined by _Headroom_ and which values can vary file from file.
 Convention is that these variables are prefixed by _underscore_, so you can spot them easily.
 Below is the list of general _dynamic variables_, provided by _Headroom_:
     - `_current_year` - value of the current year (e.g. `2020`)
-More _dynamic variables_ might be exposed for individual processed files by the [Extended functionality][doc:extended-functionality] for selected types of source code files.
+More _dynamic variables_ might be exposed for individual processed files by the [content-aware templates][doc:templates] for selected types of source code files.

 Also note that you can use __reference other variables in variables__, as long as you
 - don't call them recursively